jaropis/rrrr/README.md

 # How to Install, Use, and Uninstall Our Web App Locally

-Our web application can be installed on your device for easier access and a more app-like experience without using the browser address bar.
+In addition to using the online version, our web application can be installed on your device for safety, easier access and a more app-like experience without using the browser address bar.

 ## Installation